Tyrone Taylor Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 19th-ranked team ERA among all league pitching staffs (4.47).
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.49).

-- Pirates pitchers combine to give up 148 home runs (1.1 per game), the fourth-fewest in baseball.
+- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- Jackson gets the start for the Pirates, his fourth of the season.
-He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.
+- Selby (2-0) gets the start for the Pirates, his third of the season.

-- The righty's last appearance was on Thursday against the Kansas City Royals, when he went 5 2/3 innings, surrendering one earned run while allowing two hits.

-- The 27-year-old has amassed an ERA of 4.46, with 9.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .238 batting average against him.
+- In his last time out -- out of the bullpen on Saturday -- the right-hander threw a third of an inning against the St. Louis Cardinals, allowing two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.